dpanshug/mcp-docs/docs/examples.md

 ---
 title: Examples
-description: Practical examples of using the documentation MCP server
+description: Practical examples of using the MCP Docs server
 tags: [examples, use-cases]
 ---

 # Examples

-This document provides practical examples of how to use the documentation MCP server with Cursor.
+This document provides practical examples of how to use the MCP Docs server with Cursor.

 ## Basic Search Examples